mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/ddd-vs-crud-design.md

       return previousPayment.amount + nextPayment.amount;
     })

+    // Enforce the second business rule
     if (chargeDollars > paymentDollars) {
       return this.fail('Customer has outstanding balance unpaid');
     }

-    await RentedMovie.create({
+    // If all else is good, we can continue await RentedMovie.create({
       customer_id: customerId,
       movie_id: movieId
     });

     await CustomerCharge.create({
       amount: movie.rentPrice
     })